 TRAVEL REQUIREMENTS: A valid passport is required; it must be valid for at least six months past your intended stay.
 Citizens of the US, Canada, EU, Australia, New Zealand, and Japan, do not currently require a tourist visa.
 For other nationalities, please check with the nearest embassy or consulate, or ask our office staff if you are unsure.
 Travel requirements are subject to change; it is a good idea to double check six weeks before the trip.

-WHAT’S INCLUDED?: Tips for drivers, local guides/boatmen, and restaurants; accommodation from the night of day 1 to the night day 11, and to the night of day 7 off the extension if also taking the extension; meals from dinner on day 1 (unless you arrive too late for dinner service) to breakfast on day 8, and to breakfast of day 8 of the extension if also taking the extension; reasonable non-alcoholic beverages with meals; safe drinking water only between meals; Tropical Birding tour leader with scope and audio playback gear from the evening of day 1 to the evening of day 11, and to the evening of day 7 of the extension if also taking the extension; ground transport for the group in a suitable vehicle from the morning of day 2 to the afternoon of day 11, and to the afternoon of day 7 of the extension if also taking the extension; one arrival and one departure airport transfer per person (transfers may be shared with other tour participants if they arrive at the same time); entrance fees to the sites mentioned in the itinerary; half-day pelagic boat trip on day 11; local guide on day 5 of the extension; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).
+WHAT’S INCLUDED?: Tips for drivers, local guides, and restaurants; accommodation from the night of day 1 to the night day 10, and to the night of day 6 of the extension if also taking the extension; meals from dinner on day 1 (unless you arrive too late for dinner service) to breakfast on day 11, and to breakfast of day 7 of the extension if also taking the extension; reasonable non-alcoholic beverages with meals; safe drinking water only between meals; Tropical Birding tour leader with scope and audio playback gear from the evening of day 1 to the evening of day 10, and to the evening of day 6 of the extension if also taking the extension; ground transport for the group in a suitable vehicle from the morning of day 2 to the afternoon of day 10, and to the afternoon of day 6 of the extension if also taking the extension; one arrival and one departure airport transfer per person (transfers may be shared with other tour participants if they arrive/depart at the same time); entrance fees to the sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).

 WHAT’S NOT INCLUDED?: Optional tips to the tour leader; tips to baggage carriers if you require their services; flights; snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; other items or services not specifically mentioned as being included.